encode/starlette/docs/testclient.md

 response = client.get("/", headers={"Authorization": "..."})
 ```

-Or to send files with the TestClient:
+And for example to send files with the TestClient:

 ```python
 client = TestClient(app)